How to Prevent and Identify Inventory Shrinkage in Retail

 Understanding the nuances of inventory shrinkage is essential for effective management, as the cumulative effect of these losses can significantly impact your bottom line.

-Types of inventory shrinkage
+Different types of retail inventory shrinkage

 The two primary types of inventory shrinkage include: